Victorian Railways fixed wheel passenger carriages: Mail sorting vans

-Workmen Vans
+Workmen sleepers

 The WS class evolved from a collection of old carriages and vans in railway service.
 At 1886 there was a list of carriages and their use as works sleepers.
 These carriages were later absorbed into the "WS" number group.
 Whilst it is difficult to determine exactly when these class letters were first used, the data suggests 1887.

 These works sleepers were used throughout the state system.
 They were accommodation for supervisory and repair staff who were required to travel.
 These people included telegraph fitters, foreman, bridge repairers, track staff, signal fitters.

 Conversions of redundant stock progressed from the 1890s until April 1910.
 No doubt this stock was released by the introduction of bogie carriages.
 This caused a cascading effect which left the oldest stock built up to the 1880s for railway use.

 By April 1910, the WS fleet numbered 1 to 120.
 In the 1910 renumbering, the WS class letters became simply W. The vehicles were re-numbered in the process which makes research from the Diagram Books difficult.
 Construction and conversion into this group continued after April 1910 as the 'W' class and in that number group.